parteincerta/simp/README.md

 ## Notes for macOS
 - Optionally follow the preliminary macOS [setup guide](macos/README.md).
-- Install the latest CTL from [Apple Developer][macos-notes-01].
+- Manually install the latest CTL from [Apple Developer][macos-notes-01].
-  - Alternative to `xcode-select --install` since this one is [causing problems][macos-notes-02] when upgrade packages.
+  - `xcode-select --install` is [causing problems][macos-notes-02] with Homebrew when upgrading packages.
 - Add the following location to Spotlight Privacy list `/Library/Developer`.
 - Clone this repo and run: `./bootstrap.sh`.
 - Start neovim and let the LSP servers install.